 Negligence is a legal theory used to define behavior considered careless or thoughtless in nature.
 Injury or harm to another person may have occurred as a result of the negligent behavior.
-An individual can be considered negligent because they failed to do something, such as yielding for a pedestrian, or because they did something that they should not, i.e. speeding or rolling past a stop sign.
+To determine negligence, the person must have failed to do something, such as yielding for a pedestrian, or because they did something that they should not, i.e. speeding or rolling past a stop sign.
 Drivers are under the responsibility to exercise care and caution to prevent injury to others that they may encounter while driving.

 Liability is the determination of what the responsible party “at fault” must owe in order to compensate the other party for their negligence.